swdayu/howtos/android/bluetooth/ber/goep.md

    as defined in GAP on the keyboards of the Client and Server devices.
    This procedure may have to be repeated under certain circumstances; for example, if a common link key (as a bonding result) is removed on the device involved in the object exchange.

 2. In addition to the link level bonding, an OBEX initialization procedure may be performed (see Section 5.3) before the Client can use the Server for the first time.
    The application profiles using GOEP must specify whether this procedure must be supported to provide the required security level.

 3. Security can be provided by authenticating the other party upon connection establishment, and by encrypting all user data on the link level.
    The authentication and encryption must be supported by the devices; but whether they are used depends on the application profile using GOEP.

 4. Link and channel establishments must be done according to the procedures defined in GAP (see [2]).
    Link and channel establishment procedures in addition to the procedures in GAP must not be defined by the application profiles using GOEP.

-5. There are no fixed master/slave roles.
-6. This profile does not require any lower power mode to be used.
+5. There are no fixed master/slave roles, and this profile does not require any lower power mode to be used.